Sponsored by Visit Denmark

 Substans had been on my wishlist for a long time, when the opportunity finally came for me to visit this one-Michelin-starred restaurant in Aarhus.
 Created by the couple Louise and René Mammen, with the latter leading the kitchen together with Nicolas Jørgensen as the creative head chef.
 Jørgensen is also the current captain of the culinary team of Denmark.
 What made Substans so attractive to visit was not only their star and the many recommendations, but also the strikingly beautiful photos posted to Instagram every day by both René and Nicolas.
 I highly recommend following them both and see for yourself.

-Entering the venue of Substans in Frederiksgade 74 in Aarhus, I quickly realized why their photos are so compelling.
-The interior design makes for a superb photo studio!
-Huge windows to let natural sunlight in, white-painted brick walls to reflect even more light, and gigantic wooden tables with rough carvings and pattern to give a nice contrast.
-A monkey drinking wine on the wall, flower, and candles in ceramic vases … as you can imagine, me and my romantic buddy Lars Spiser could hardly stop shooting photos.
+When I entered the venue of Substans on Frederiksgade in Aarhus, I quickly realized why their photos are so compelling.
+The interior design makes for a superb photo studio.
+Huge windows let in natural sunlight, and a white-painted brick wall reflects the light from behind.
+The gigantic wooden tables with rough carvings and patterns give a nice contrast.
+Furthermore, the space has cool art on the wall of a monkey drinking wine, flowers on every table, and candles in ceramic vases…

-Substans has been awarded the organic gold mark, meaning that 90-100% of their produce are certified organic.
-That’s quite the achievement!
+Substans has been awarded the organic gold mark, meaning that 90-100% of their produce is certified organic.
+That’s quite the achievement.
 With that in mind, it shouldn’t come as a surprise that the main course was organic pork.
-Marinated in øllebrød and caramelized on the grill to give you that irresistible flavor combination of smoke and fat, together with salt, sweet and umami tastes.
+It was marinated in øllebrød and caramelized on the grill to give you that irresistible flavor combination of smoke and fat, together with salt, sweet, and umami notes.
 I’ve had pork this good before, but that was at other top restaurants like Daniel Berlin in Skåne and Kadeau in Copenhagen.
-This one made it to my top 25 best dishes of 2016!
+Update: This dish made it to my top 25 best dishes of 2016!

 As for the wine philosophy, Mammen and Jørgensen focus on organic and biodynamic wines from small producers, much in line with the natural wine trend that is quite evident in Aarhus.
 We had a few delicious glasses during this lunch, but our time was limited since the next guests waiting outside were way more important – kids!
 Smagens time is a concept developed by famous Danish restaurateur Claus Meyer, where it’s forbidden for adults to take part.
 This year was the sixth in the running, 87 restaurants in Denmark took part and served more than 4000 children.

 However, before we were kicked out to make room for the youngsters, we had time for a dessert.
-Such a light and delicious ending.
-A rosemary ice cream with a poached plum, marinated gooseberries, and crushed shortbread.
+It was such a light and delicious ending – a rosemary ice cream with a poached plum, marinated gooseberries, and crushed shortbread.
 I’m a sucker for ice cream, especially when they come as soft and creamy as this one.
 The plate resembled another sweet finish I enjoyed at Nabo – the little sister bistro of restaurant Kadeau.
-That’s the third comparison I make to the cooking of the Kadeau guys, but don’t be mistaken – Substans definitely has its own signature.
-Damn it, I want to go back soon!
+Yes, that’s the third comparison I make to the cooking of the Kadeau guys, but don’t be mistaken – Substans definitely has its own signature.

 What’s your favorite restaurant in Aarhus?
 Please leave a comment below.